lonestone/rolebase.io/README.md

 ### Nhost

 Rolebase's backend is built with [Nhost](https://nhost.io).
-Follow these steps to set it up:
+Follow these steps to set it up (MacOS, Linux):

 1. Create an account on nhost.io : https://app.nhost.io.